heroineworshiper/fvwm_hack/README.md

-FVWM with hacks to get mod-tab to work
+FVWM with hacks to get alt/mod-tab to work

 The hacks are identified by HACK